lorijta92/machine-learning-exoplanets/README.md

 **Logistic Regression**

 I initialized the model using `LogisticRegression()` and fit the model using the training data.
 I then scored the model using both the training and testing data.
-Both sets scored fairly well, with the training data at 82.7% and the testing data at 82.4%.
+Both sets scored fairly well, with the training data at 83.4% and the testing data at 83.8%.

 I again used `GridSearchCV` to further tune the parameters to create a better scoring model.
 The parameters were set to explore different `C` values using both L1 and L2 penalties as regularization methods.
 I then fit a new model (named `best_model`) using this grid and found the best parameters, before predicting on the test set using `best_model.predict()`.
-Using the tuned hyperparameters increased the model’s score by 3.9% for a score of 86.3%.
+This new model's score was marginally better than the original, scoring at 85.6%.

+To take it one step further, I assigned the best parameters (the best ‘C’ value and penalty) to variables and used those variables to initialize another model.
+This model had the best score of 85.7%.

 **Random Forest**